VerA: Versatile Anonymization Applicable to Clinical Facial Photographs: Method

 \subsubsection{Clinical anonymization}

-\textbf{Single image.} For single images showing a medical intervention, we address clinical anonymization, where specific semantic components are preserved.
-Unlike previous anonymization methods, we can directly disentangle semantics in the generative model.
-We exploit this advantage to anonymize as follows.
+For \textbf{single} images showing a medical intervention, we address clinical anonymization, where specific semantic components are preserved.
+We exploit the semantic disentanglement in the generator to anonymize as follows.
 We invert the input into our extended latent space.
-We randomize all semantic components except the one that must be preserved, and synthesize the anonymized image.
-We can thus preserve any desired semantic component.
-For clinical images, it is important to preserve pixel-level details, therefore, we fuse back the semantic area that must be preserved from the original image.
-The blending works smoothly due to good inversion and disentanglement.
+We randomize all semantic components except the one that must be preserved, and synthesize the anonymized image, thus preserving the desired semantic component.
+For clinical images, preserve pixel-level details is important, therefore, we fuse back the semantic area to be preserved from the original image.
+The blending works smoothly, as we also keep high-level latents unchanged, so synthesized images are consistent with original images on attributes such as pose.
 We also perform a final refinement with a face-prior-based blending and correction, for more robustness (Sec.~\ref{sec:prior_processing}).

-\textbf{Paired images.} To anonymize a pair of before-and-after clinical images, we follow a similar strategy but using the paired-image inversion presented in Sec.~\ref{sec:method_inversion}, and apply joint semantic modification in the latent space.
+To anonymize \textbf{pairs} of before-and-after clinical images, we follow a similar strategy but using the paired-image inversion presented in Sec.~\ref{sec:method_inversion}, and apply joint semantic modification in the latent space.
 Furthermore, we exploit our high-level disentanglement to restrict the synthetic identity and preserve it across anonymized images.
 That way, we anonymize paired images of a person, such as before-and-after images of medical operations, with a consistent synthetic identity.